jsventures/jobsearch-content/content/03_communication/04_leveling_document.md

 ### Technical Expectations

-You can own large features, which can require more then a month for work.
+You can own large features, which can require more then a month or so of work.
 You are able to break up the projeect into many tasks, and complete them with little guidance.

 You are *highly* effective as a coder.
 You consistently write code that's cohesive and maintenable.
 You proactively own and fix the codebase, whether it's upgrading to modern frameworks, adding tests, or refactoring confusing pieces.
-You demonstrate *high* throughput: within your team, and perhaps the org, you may have one of the highest number of commits or the highest number of features shipped.
+You demonstrate *high* throughput -- within your team, and perhaps the org, you may have one of the highest number of commits or the highest number of features shipped.

 ### People Expectations

 You give great code reviews to peers and junior engineers.
 You are a great mentor on the craft of engineering.
-You have learned how the organization works -- from how products get shipped, to what to do if something breaks, and you know how to work well with PMs, managers, and tech leads.
+You have learned how the organization works -- from how products get shipped, to what to do if something breaks.
+You know how to work well with PMs, managers, and tech leads.
 You can use that knowledge to join any large initiative and produce quickly.
 People are often very thankful when you join a project.

-### Detailed Points
+### More Data Points

 - [Patreon Leveling Guide](https://levels.patreon.com/)
+  - **IC 2** to **IC 3**.
 - [Khan Academy Leveling Guide](https://docs.google.com/document/d/1qr0d05X5-AsyDYqKRCfgGGcWSshTMd_vfTggfhDpbls/)
+  - **Skillful** to **More Skillful**.

 # Senior Engineer